TayfurYldz/edufit/README.md

 # EduFit

-A health and fitness edtech platform.
+A platform for educators to create and share interactive learning experiences.